-- 3. Pull the air cleaner straight up. - 4.
-Open the air cleaner and remove the filter.

-5. Reverse the steps.

-- Align the tabs to the slots in the bottom of the assembly before you replace it. - Install the short knob into the middle hole first.
+- 3. Pull the air cleaner straight up. - Open the air cleaner to remove the old filter and install the new one. - Reverse the steps. - Align the tabs to the slots in the bottom of the assembly before you replace it. - Install the short knob into the middle hole first.
 Then install the longer knobs into the outer holes.